 Acceptable file types:

-Prior to submission, become familiar with your recording equipment and the size and type of the video file you will create.
+Before submission, become familiar with your recording equipment and the size and type of the video file you will create.
 This will allow you ample time to adjust your video file to meet the system requirements for uploading.

 If you plan to record your video from your cell phone or tablet, make sure you are able to transfer the video file from your cell phone or tablet to a PC or Mac® in order to upload it to the submission system.